 The Early Years Foundation Stage

 In Year R your child will continue with the Early Years Foundation Stage curriculum.
 This is the same curriculum they would have been following in their pre school setting.
 At the end of the year your child will be assessed against the ‘Early Learning Goals’ for each area within this curriculum.
-When assessing your child, we only use evidence gathered during child initiated activities rather than during teacher led learning, as this shows your child's knowledge and understanding.

 There will be the opportunity for you to attend a workshop about our curriculum once the children have started school.